alidah0/collab-notes/README.md

 ## User Stories:
 user can ..
-1- sign up with Google
+- sign up with Google
-2- create boards and save it in the DB.
+- create boards and save it in the DB.
-3- access any board any time with board name
+- access any board any time with board name
-4- post notes to the board in real-time
+- post notes to the board in real-time
-5- many people can share on board and collaborate
+- many people can share one board and collaborate

 ## Tech-stack